juanitorduz/website_projects/Presentations/pydata_2022/intro_uplift.md

 # Intuition behind the X-Learner

-We use an simulated example where we know the uplift is exactly $1$.
+We study an simulated example where we know the uplift is exactly $\tau=1$.

 ![w:400 center](images/x_learner_intuition.gif)